dsancheznet/applescript-snippets/README.md

 Please refer to the Applescript Reference to understand the script: ![Watch Folders](https://developer.apple.com/library/archive/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/WatchFolders.html)

 I added the posibility to localize the script changing the messages using properties ( not as elegant as i18n, but it works )

+## Display Off

+Does nothing but switching the display off.
+A keypress on the keyboard wakes it up again.